 Mike Vande Ven Jr/shutterstock

-Don’t let ink or other stains ruin your fine carpet.
+Don’t let ink or other stains ruin your carpet.
 Spray the stain with WD-40, wait a minute or two, and then use your regular carpet cleaner or gently cleanse with a sponge and warm, soapy water.
 Continue until the stain is completely gone.
-Did you know you’re probably washing your carpet (and these nine other things) way too much?
+Did you know you’re probably washing your carpet (and these 9 other things) way too much?

 Can’t tell what that stain is?
 Still want to remove it?
 Don’t worry, homemade carpet cleaners can remove mystery stains too.
 Try this sure-fire homemade carpet stain remover: Mix a teaspoon of 3 percent hydrogen peroxide with a little cream of tartar or a dab of non-gel toothpaste.
 Rub the paste on the stain with a soft cloth.
 Rinse.
 The stain, whatever it was, should be gone.
 Here are some other uses for hydrogen peroxide.